How to choose the right playhouse: tips from the experts

 “I try to choose toys that are sustainable and ethical and therefore often choose wooden toys with this in mind.”

 A sensible move – all Waltons wooden playhouses are made in the UK from FSC certified timber.

 Because a playhouse is a big purchase, you’ll want to think about it carefully.
 Our bloggers’ advice is to go for the option that offers kids the most use.
-The guys at pregnancy and parenting magazine Mummy and Me say:
+The team at parenting magazine Mummy and Me says:

-Because children use playhouses for unscripted imaginative play, buy one that offers multiple options – as Mummy and Me go on to say – get one that’s versatile enough to use as “a house, a shop, a school, a spaceship – whatever [your kids] decide the playhouse will be on that particular adventure!”
+Because children use playhouses for unscripted imaginative play, buy one that offers multiple options and – as Mummy and Me say – get one that’s versatile enough to use as “a house, a shop, a school, a spaceship – whatever [your kids] decide the playhouse will be on that particular adventure!”

 And don’t forget other kinds of garden play – kids love to slide, swing and enjoy rough and tumble.
-As mum of bilingual twin boys, Mummy Lauretta says: “My boys love to climb so they would have loved a playhouse with stairs and a second floor or maybe a lookout, slide or fireman's pole.”
+As mum of twin boys, Laura of @mummylauretta says: “My boys love to climb so they would have loved a playhouse with stairs and a second floor or maybe a lookout, slide or fireman's pole.”

-Here at Waltons we offer a huge range of playhouses including models with upper floors, double “garage” doors, various roof options, and some featuring slides and a swing set.
-We also have a wooden play shop that could be turned into almost anything!
-Think cafe, post office, puppet theatre or lemonade stall.
+Here at Waltons we offer a huge range of playhouses including models with upper floors, various roof options, and some featuring slides and a swing set.

 Buy a playhouse that grows with your kids